shokuninstudio/Ollama-VIC-20/README.md

 # Ollama16K.github.io

-A Javascript based Ollama frontend weighing only 16 kilobytes in size.
+A private Javascript based Ollama frontend weighing only 16 kilobytes in size.

-Simply run OLLAMA_ORIGINS=* ollama serve to get started and launch the webpage locally or from your web host.
+Simply run OLLAMA_ORIGINS=* ollama serve to get started and launch the webpage locally.

+Your data never goes anywhere.

 # Features